Noun Case > Locative Internal > Hyperessive Case (HSV)

 When referring to things which are deep inside of other things, you don’t necessarily always need to use the hyperessive.
 If the fact that it’s not just inside, but deep inside is not important, then the hyperessive needn’t necessarily be used.

 deep inside the cave

 Verbal Derivation Implication

-When a hyperessive noun is derived into an action verb, it implies a verb of motion that results in the subject being deep inside of the root of the verb.
-This can be conceptually translated into English as go deep into.
-The manner of entry/movement is either left unmentioned or clarified with adverbs or additional clauses (usually the former).
+When a hyperessive noun is derived into an action verb, it implies a verb of motion that both begins and ends deep inside of the root of the verb.
+This can be conceptually translated into English as move deep inside of.
+The manner of movement is either left unmentioned or clarified with adverbs or additional clauses.